 Where and when

-Lifeguard screenings and skills trainings take place in two locations:
+Lifeguard screenings and skills trainings take place at:

 - Northeast Philadelphia: Lincoln High School – 3201 Ryan Ave., 19136.